leanderdulac/mlhim.github.io/getting-started.markdown

 upgrade the information there while learning about MLHIM.

-The items you'll need to get started are the latest stable development release of the [Reference Model schema and documentation](https://docs.google.com/folder/d/0B9KiX8eH4fiKQVZoRll1UGs1bUE/edit?pli=1).
+The items you'll need to get started are the latest stable development release of the [Reference Model schema and documentation](https://launchpad.net/mlhim-specs/2.0/2.4.3/+download/mlhim-specs-2013-10-15-2.4.3-Release.zip).
 You will need some CCDs for familiarisation.
-You can choose a few from the [repository](http://www.hkcr.net) or you might use the [xls2ccd](http://www.hkcr.net/tools/xls2ccd/view) tool to create your own.
+You can choose a few from the [CCD Library](http://www.ccdgegn.com) or you might use the [xls2ccd](http://www.hkcr.net/tools/xls2ccd/view) tool to create your own.
 You should bring any questions you have to the forum.
 Or just stop in and introduce yourself to let us know you are taking MLHIM for a test drive.